 Automatic Speech Recognition

-Automatic Speech Recognition (ASR): Everything a Beginner Needs to Know (in 2024)
+What is ASR (Automatic Speech Recognition): Everything a Beginner Needs to Know (in 2024)

 Automatic Speech Recognition technology has been there for a long haul but recently gained prominence after its use became prevalent in various smartphone applications like Siri and Alexa.
 These AI-based smartphone applications have illustrated the power of ASR in simplifying everyday tasks for all of us.